Guide to the General Data Protection Regulation (GDPR)

-In the full text of GDPR, there are many articles setting out the rights of individuals and obligations placed on organisations covered by the regulation.
-These include allowing people to have easier access to the data companies hold about them, a new fines regime and a clear responsibility for organisations to obtain the consent of people they collect information about.
+In the full text of GDPR, many articles are setting out the rights of individuals and obligations placed on organisations covered by the regulation.
+These include allowing people to have easier access to the data companies hold about them, a new fines regime and a clear responsibility for organisations to obtain the consent of the people they collect information about.

 Accountability and compliance

-Under the GDPR this is being able to charge a for access to personal information is being scrapped and it is going to be made free-of-charge.
+Under the GDPR this being able to charge for access to personal information is being scrapped and it is going to be made free of charge.
 When someone asks a business for their data, they must stump up the information within one month.
 Everyone will have the right to get confirmation that an organisation has information about them, access to this information and any other supplementary information.

 How to prepare your business for GDPR